maartendemunck/bettersafethansorry/README.md

 `bsts do wormwood-image` and `bsts do wormwood-maartenathome` run the individual backups.

-`bsts verify wormwood-image` and `bsts verify wormwood-maartenathome` verify the backups.
-This functionality is currently only supported for git-annex archives, which it will check for:
+`bsts verify wormwood-image` and `bsts verify wormwood-maartenathome` verify the backups:

-- Missing or corrupted files
-- Checksum mismatches
-- Repository consistency
+- **Git-annex repositories**: Checks for missing or corrupted files, checksum mismatches, and repository consistency using `git annex fsck`
+- **Archive backups** (ArchiveFiles, ArchiveMySQL, ArchivePostgreSQL): Verifies backup file exists and validates compression/archive integrity by decompressing and (for tar archives) listing contents

 Both backups (do) and verification (verify) return exit code 0 on success or 1 if errors are found.